 Dropshipping can be a great way to make money online, and for many online sellers, eBay is the perfect starting point.
-We’re here to discuss the challenges that dropshippers can face, how to combat them, and how to launch a successful dropshipping business using eBay.
+This eBay dropshipping guide discusses the challenges most drop shippers will face, how to combat them, and how to start a successful dropshipping business on eBay.

 Traditionally, retailers keep an inventory of the products they offer on hand, often purchasing these products in bulk at a wholesale price from a manufacturer.
 Dropshipping eliminates the step of keeping inventory, instead enabling the seller to purchase wholesale products individually and then sell these for a profit online.